Vietnam and Cambodia hit back at landmark Laos dam

 In December 2011, MRC member states agreed to conduct new environmental impact assessments before construction proceeded, but last August Ch Karnchang PCL, the Thai construction company behind the project, said it had resumed work.

-A groundbreaking ceremony in November signaled the formal start of construction, said Meng.
+A groundbreaking ceremony in November signalled the formal start of construction, said Meng.

 Ch Karnchang's 50 percent-owned subsidiary, Xayaburi Power Co, has received a 29-year concession from the Laotian government to operate the dam's power plant and Thailand is set to buy around 95 percent of the electricity generated.